sstoilovABLE/cloudflare-cache-purge/README.md

 # Cloudflare Purge Tool - Secure Windows Guide

-AI Usage Disclaimer: This script was written with the help of Perplexity AI, using the Gemini 3 Pro, Claude 4.5 Haiku and OpenAI GPT 5.1 models.
+AI Usage Disclaimer: This script was written with the help of Perplexity AI, using the Gemini 3 Pro, Claude 4.5 Haiku and OpenAI GPT 5.1 models, and GitHub Copilot inside of VS Code, using the Raptor mini (Preview) model, and others.

 This guide explains how to use the `purge-cf-cache.ps1` script to securely manage and purge your Cloudflare cache from the command line.